saurluca/dendritic-computation/README.md

 - Compare different number of layers, breadth vs dept
 - Weight decay

 ## Notes

 For comparison: use 3 dendrite layers

 ## Structural plasiticy

 Deteirme weights to prune:
 p ^(1/n) %, n being pruning round

+### General ideas

+- Incoprotate weight decay?

+### Triggerig resampling

+- after n update steps
+- flat probability
+- increasing prob till it happens
+- decreasing prob over training epochs

+### Ideas for Sampling Strategies

+- use some kind of function (sigmoid?) to resamble distribution of weights that is ideal. make histogram of current and compare
+- prune the smallest p weights
+- probality function that assigns higher probaly to smaller weight to be resampled.
+Very unlikely for big weights, but not impossilbe